 Porsche was in charge of development of the platform, which thanks to increased use of lightweight materials such as high-strength steel and aluminum in its construction should result in significant weight savings for the redesigned Continental GT.
 The platform will also end up in a redesigned Flying Spur.

 The redesigned Continental GT should make its debut soon.
-It will arrive on the market later in the year as a 2018 model.
+It will arrive on the market late this year or early next, as a 2018 model.
 Shortly after the arrival of the coupe, Bentley will launch a redesigned Continental GT Convertible.